-One of the national events in the French calendar, Bastille Day (to give it the internationally anglicised name), or Le Quatorze Juillet or La Fête Nationale (as the French would actually say), is just around the corner.
-And with a heatwave striking the capital, it’s hard to find the effort to think about what to cook for dinner, let alone what you’re doing in multiple day’s time!
-Fortunately for you, we’ve scoured London for some of the best ways to commemorate this French occasion.
+One of the national events in the French calendar, Bastille Day (to give it the internationally anglicised name), or Le Quatorze Juillet or La Fête Nationale (as the French would actually say), is just around the corner (July 14).
+And with July finally finding us in the grip of the warmer weather, it’s hard to find the effort to think about what to cook for dinner, let alone what you’re doing in multiple days’ time!
+Fortunately for you, we’ve scoured London for 8 magnifique ways to celebrate Bastille Day this year.

 1. Have a delightful French picnic

 Take advantage of the heat by getting together all the ingredients you need for your own French picnic in the sun (or in the shade).
-Head to your favourite French deli to pick up provisions – we’re particularly partial to l’eau à La Bouche and Le Coq Epicier because they sell everything you’ll need.
-Then, grab a picnic basket and blanket to tie it all together, or just head straight to the nearest park.
-Just make sure the wine doesn’t get a chance to cool down!
+First step: head to your favourite French deli to pick up provisions.
+We’re partial to l’eau à La Bouche and Le Coq Epicier because they sell everything you’ll need.
+Then, grab a picnic basket and blanket to tie it all together, or just head straight to the nearest park, and get to picnicking!

 3. Eat properly authentic French food

 Do as the French do, or dine where the French dine, by heading to one of London’s authentic French eateries.
 Whether it’s Casse-Croûte, the first name on most people’s lips when it comes to French cuisine, or London’s oldest family run French Restaurant, Mon Plaisir, there’s plenty to choose from.
-Check out our handy guide on where to get authentic French food in London, according to French Londoners.
+Check out our handy guide on where to get best French food in London.
 Just take your pick, you can’t go wrong.

 4. Stroll Around South Kensington